rushfive/RunInfoBuilder/README.md

 Arguments are processed first, and in the same order they're defined in the `Command` object added to the store.

-They are also all required, so the builder will always try to take the next program argument and handle it using the configuration of the next `Argument` in the list.
+They are also all required, so an exception will be thrown if no more program arguments are found.

 #### 2. Options

 Any `Options` are processed immediately after the command's `Arguments` are, and can appear in any order.
-They are also.. optional.

-`Options` are bound to a property on the `RunInfo`, and its value is determined in one of two ways:

-- By parsing the right side of the `=` character in an option program argument: For example, if the program argument is `"--option=value"`, then the string `"value"` will be parsed into the expected type and bound to the property.
-- By parsing the next program argument: If an option was declared without the `=`, the builder will simply assume the next program argument is its intended value, and will parse and bind that to the property.
+They are optional and any number of them can be specified.

 #### 3. SubCommands

-A `Command` can contain nested `SubCommands` in a list, which are processed after `Options` (if any are found).
+A `Command` can contain nested `SubCommands` in a list, which are processed after `Options`.

-The structure of a `SubCommand` is exactly the same as the `Command`, and you use the same type in code: `Command<TRunInfo>`.
+A SubCommand is the exact same type as a Command.
 This results in a `Command` definition being a recursive tree structure, which can be nested arbitrarily deep.
 However, you'd want to limit the levels of nesting or the program will probably end up with a confusing API.

 _To recap: All `Arguments` and `Options` for a given `Command` are processed first, in that order.
 After which, the matching `SubCommand` will be processed in the same manner.
 And so on and so forth._

-I know I stated that this library prefers configuration over convention, but I decided that enforcing a specific ordering for processing had more pros than cons.
-Having these assumptions in place will also help when you're designing your program's API.

-_There are still some limitations however_.
+#### A Limitation of the Processing Flow

+There's a gotcha here due to the order of processing.
 I'll illustrate by continuing off of the example from earlier.

 Lets imagine the `Command` expects a single `Argument` mapped to the `string` property `Message`.
-You also define some `Options` as so:
+You also define some `Options`:

 ```
 Arguments =